-The main dependency on the Client class is an Http Client respecting the HTTPlug standard.
-We highly recommend you to read the docs on HTTPlug.
+The main dependency on the Client class is an Http Client respecting the PSR18 Client standard.
+We highly recommend you to read the PSR18 specification.
 This HTTP Client MAY redirect on a 3XX responses (depend on your API), but it MUST not throw errors on 4XX and 5XX responses, as this can be handle by the generated code directly.

-Recommended way of creating an HTTP Client is by using the discovery library of HTTPlug to create the client:
+Recommended way of creating an HTTP Client is by using the discovery library to create the client:

-'''

-<?php
+''' <?php

-$httpClient = Http\Discovery\HttpClientDiscovery::find();
+$httpClient = Http\Discovery\Psr18ClientDiscovery::find(); '''

-'''